CycloneDX/cyclonedx-python-lib/docs/modelling.rst

 Modelling
 =========

-You can create a BOM Model from either a :py:mod:`cyclonedx.parser` instance or manually using the methods available directly on the :py:mod:`cyclonedx.model.bom.Bom` class.
+You can create a BOM Model from either manually using the methods available directly on the :py:class:`cyclonedx.model.bom.Bom` class, or deserialize a JSON/XML via :py:meth:`cyclonedx.model.bom.Bom.from_json`/:py:meth:`cyclonedx.model.bom.Bom.from_xml`

 Vulnerabilities are supported by the Model as of version 0.3.0.